Molecular Seeds of Shear: An operator-level necessity result for first-order Chapman-Enskog deviatoric stress: Introduction

 \section{Introduction}

-Turbulence is a macroscopic manifestation of nonlinear instability and multiscale energy transfer, yet its molecular antecedents remain conceptually unsettled when compared to continuum operator-level theory.
-The Boltzmann equation for the single-particle distribution $f(x,v,t)$ furnishes the kinetic bridge between molecular dynamics and continuum fluid models.
-The Chapman--Enskog expansion systematically expresses macroscopic fluxes and stresses as consequences of small deviations of $f$ from a local Maxwellian equilibrium \cite{ChapmanCowling,Cercignani}.
+Turbulence is a macroscopic manifestation of nonlinear instability and multiscale energy transfer, yet its molecular antecedents remain conceptually unsettled when compared to continuum operator-level formulations.
+The Boltzmann equation for the single-particle distribution $f(x,v,t)$ provides the kinetic bridge between microscopic dynamics and continuum fluid models, and the Chapman--Enskog expansion expresses macroscopic fluxes and stresses as consequences of small departures of $f$ from a local Maxwellian equilibrium (section 7.1 of \cite{ChapmanCowling}; section 5.3 of \cite{Cercignani}).

+In the classical Chapman--Enskog framework, the first-order correction $f^{(1)}$ is formally responsible for producing the $O(\varepsilon)$ deviatoric stress that underlies viscous constitutive laws.
+However, the necessity of this connection—namely, that $O(\varepsilon)$ deviatoric stress cannot arise without a nonzero $f^{(1)}$—is not made explicit in standard derivations.
+This manuscript fills that gap by providing precise functional-analytic hypotheses and a rigorous operator-level argument establishing that, in closed and unforced kinetic systems, $f^{(1)}\equiv 0$ forces the $O(\varepsilon)$ deviatoric stress to vanish in the hydrodynamic limit.

-This manuscript strengthens that classical connection by providing explicit functional-analytic hypotheses and a rigorous derivation that all anisotropic (deviatoric) stress appears at first order in the Chapman--Enskog expansion.
-Under precise nullspace, coercivity, and Fredholm solvability assumptions on the linearized collision operator, and in the absence of external forcing or inhomogeneous walls, we prove that an initial Chapman--Enskog correction $f^{(1)}\equiv 0$ yields vanishing $O(\varepsilon)$ deviatoric stress in the hydrodynamic limit; consequently, leading-order shear production and its energetic pathways are absent unless a nonzero kinetic correction is present.
-This deterministic result complements hydrodynamic-limit programs by isolating the operator bounds and solvability conditions required to obtain viscous constitutive relations from kinetic theory \cite{BardosGolseLevermoreI,BardosGolseLevermoreII,SaintRaymond}.
+More precisely, under explicit assumptions on the linearized collision operator—including its nullspace structure, coercivity or hypocoercivity, Fredholm solvability, and boundedness of its pseudoinverse—together with uniform $O(\varepsilon^2)$ remainder control, I prove a necessity theorem showing that first-order Chapman--Enskog stress emerges if and only if the kinetic correction $f^{(1)}$ is nonzero.
+This result complements rigorous hydrodynamic-limit programs (section 3 of \cite{BardosGolseLevermoreI}; section 1.4 of \cite{BardosGolseLevermoreII}; sections 3.6, 5.2, 6.1 of \cite{SaintRaymond}) by isolating the operator bounds and solvability conditions required to obtain viscous constitutive relations from kinetic theory.